Delano grape strike: Religious publications during the strike

 Both sides of the dispute were mostly Catholic.
 The Catholic church was somewhat torn on which side to support, with younger clergy spread across the country tending to support the strike, while the local church officials were generally either apathetic or opposed to it.
 This was in part due to the church's fear of supporting socialism and communism, which were often associated with unionization, during the Red Scare.
 Cesar Chávez was labeled a communist by Daniel Lyons, who wrote for the conservative Catholic publication Twin Circle.

 The church's hesitance to support the workers also had to do with its desire to avoid coming into conflict with Catholic growers, who it received financial support from.
 Despite the shared religion of the farm workers and church leaders, the Mexican and Filipino workers came from different cultural traditions than the clergy, and often spoke Spanish instead of English.
 This created a communication barrier.
 Many Catholics also viewed the issue as purely political and believed the church should remain neutral.

 Nevertheless, Catholic publications typically saw Caesar Chávez as a man of faith and a champion of a worthy cause.
 Liberal-oriented publications Commonweal and America published articles criticizing the local clergy, who they viewed as distant, and pushed the church to become more involved.
 The leftist publication the Catholic Worker actively supported the farm workers, encouraging boycotting and bringing to light harm caused to workers by pesticides.
-The Catholic church did become more involved as the strike progressed, and formed an ad hoc committee in 1969 to mediate the conflict.
+The Catholic church became more involved as the strike progressed, and formed an ad hoc committee in 1969 to mediate the conflict.